cloudyluna/StardewValleyMods/CrabPotCollectJellies/README.md

 Allow crab pots to collect aquatic jellies.
 This mod uses the same crab pot’s fish (like crabs and clams) catch chance value to collect jellies randomly.
-The spawn type and in which area are as follow:
+The spawn type and in which area are as follows:

 - Sea Jelly – Ocean tiles; by Willy’s shop or the beach, etc.